rabsqueen/agritech-tool/README.md

-# FarmChain Receipts — Landing Page
+# AgriTech Tool — Landing Page

 A static landing page explaining the protocol.
 No build step required.